jccsvq/mesomath/progs/metrotable.md

 ## Installation

-You need to edit the `metrotable` script and change line 7 so that instead of `/home/jesus/Nextcloud/MesoMath` the `sys.path` argument points to the absolute path of <u>your installation directory</u>.
+You need to edit the `metrotable.py` script and change line 7 so that instead of `/home/jesus/Nextcloud/MesoMath` the `sys.path` argument points to the absolute path of <u>your installation directory</u>.

     #!/usr/bin/env -S python3
     '''Printing of metrological tables'''